apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 }
 ```

-{% include {{ version }}/rest-saml2-idp-metadata-configuration.md %}
+{% include casproperties.html module="cas-server-support-saml-idp-metadata-rest" %}

 ### Identity Provider Metadata

-Metadata artifacts that belong to CAS as a SAML2 identity provider may also be managed and stored via REST APIs.
+Metadata artifacts that belong to CAS as a SAML2 identity provider
+may also be managed and stored via REST APIs.
 Artifacts such as the metadata, signing and
-encryption keys, etc are passed along to an external API endpoint in the following structure as the request body:
+encryption keys, etc are passed along to an external API
+endpoint in the following structure as the request body:

 ```json
 {